Iowa Promissory Note: What Is It?

 How to Write an Iowa Promissory Note

-An Iowa promissory note is a legally binding agreement.
+An Iowa promissory note may be a legally binding agreement.
 To create the agreement, the first thing to consider is whether the note is secured or unsecured.
 If the promissory note is secured, it must be titled as such.
 Without the proper title, the court may not treat the agreement as secured if a legal dispute arises.
 There is specific information that should be included in an Iowa promissory note that explain the purpose of the agreement:

 - The date the Iowa promissory note was created.
 This date is formatted as month, day, and year.
 It is placed below the title of the document.